We have recently had a large influx of new subscribers.

-So, if I’m wrong and I tell you to buy a vertical bull call spread, and the shares fall not a little, but a lot, you will lose money.
-On those rare cases when that happens, I’ll shoot out a Trade Alert to you with stop-loss instructions before the damage gets out of control.
+So if I’m wrong and I tell you to buy a vertical bull call spread, and the shares fall not a little, but a LOT, you will lose money.
+In those rare cases when that happens, I’ll shoot out a Trade Alert to you with stop-loss instructions before the damage gets out of control.

 I start looking at a stop loss when the deficit hit 10% of the size of the position or 1% or the total capital in my trading account.